shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 ---

-## ⬇️ Download Missing ART / CFG
+## Download Missing ART / CFG

-The SMB tab also includes **down-arrow buttons** for downloading missing artwork and CFG files.
+The SMB tab includes **ART/CFG buttons** that allow you to download missing artwork and CFG files.

-If some files could not be downloaded during the initial installation because the download server was unavailable, you can download them later.
+If some files could not be downloaded during the initial installation because the download server was temporarily unavailable, you can return later and use the **ART/CFG buttons** to download the missing files.

-Simply reconnect to your SMB share when the server is available and use the corresponding **download arrow button** to retrieve the missing files.

 There is no need to reconvert or reinstall the games.